Tuesday, March 4, 2025

 and thank you for joining me today!

-Happy Birthday Stephen
+Happy Birthday Mick

 Materials required for this card are:

-Designer Series Paper: nature's sweetness
+Designer Series Paper: *in good taste

-Embossing Folders: metal plate 3D
+Embossing Folders: forever plaid 3D

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.